dngphuu/dngphuu/README.md

 # 💫 About Me:
-📝I'm learning Python and Maths<br>⛳I'm looking for help with Data Engineering<br>
+📝I'm learning Python and Maths<br>⛳I'm looking for help with Data Science<br>

 ## 🌐 Socials: